-The Fund also is responsible for paying medical bills of injured employees when the employer fails to insure its workers' compensation liability.
-In addition, if the employee is killed, burial expenses and death benefits in the form of weekly payments to the surviving spouse or dependents of the employee are paid from the Fund if the employer is uninsured.
+The Second Injury Fund also is responsible for paying medical bills of injured employees when the employer fails to insure its workers' compensation liability.
+In addition, if the employee is killed, burial expenses and death benefits in the form of weekly payments to the surviving spouse or dependents of the employee are paid from the Second Injury Fund if the employer is uninsured.

 The Fund also provides benefits to injured employees who are undergoing physical rehabilitation.
 To qualify for these benefits, the employee must be seriously injured and be receiving therapy at a facility certified by the Division.
 If the injured worker qualifies, he/she will receive $40 per week for up to 20 weeks for rehabilitation.

-The last benefit from the Second Injury Fund (SIF) is second job wage loss benefits.
+The last benefit from the Second Injury Fund is second job wage loss benefits.
 The benefit applies to injuries that occurred after August 28, 1998.
 The employee must be injured on the job with the first employer.
-If the employee is unable to work at a second job as a result of the injury, these benefits may be claimed from the SIF.
+If the employee is unable to work at a second job as a result of the injury, these benefits may be claimed from the Second Injury Fund.

-Only the employee, the employee's lawyer or the employee's dependent(s) can make a claim against the SIF.
+Only the employee, the employee's lawyer or the employee's dependent(s) can make a claim against the Second Injury Fund.
 Claims for permanent total and permanent partial disability benefits, uninsured employer medical cost, or death benefits are made by filing a Form 21, Claim for Compensation form, with the Division.

 Workers’ Compensation Insurance Companies & Self-Insured Employers: Responsible for Paying SIF Surcharge

-Upon contacting us, we will get your company set up to file all quarterly reports on-line.
+Upon contacting us, we will get your company set up to file all quarterly reports online.
 Our online filing system is a Web-based system.
-Most correspondence from the Division is now electronic; therefore, each company representative responsible for SIF Surcharge Quarterly reporting will need to complete and fax an Electronic Partnering Confidentiality Agreement to the Division at the fax number on the agreement.
+Most correspondence from the Division is now electronic; therefore, each company representative responsible for Second Injury Fund Surcharge Quarterly reporting will need to complete and fax an Electronic Partnering Confidentiality Agreement to the Division at the fax number on the agreement.
 The information on this agreement will be entered into our system and a printout will be faxed to the representative (company contact) with the information necessary to login to our online reporting system.
-The link to the log in is: https://www.labor.mo.gov/dwc/surcharge/login.asp.
+The link to the log in is: https://apps..labor.mo.gov/dwc/surcharge/login.asp.
 At this link, you will find the Electronic Partnering Confidentiality Agreement, Affidavit of Zero Reporting (commercial insurance companies only), other information regarding our system and the actual login.

 Each quarter, approximately 15 days prior to the quarter end, an e-mail with the login link will be sent from [email protected] to the company contact stating that the quarterly report is available for completion.
 The contact will need to click on the link and log in the site with the e-mail address, Access Code and ID Number (faxed printout).
 After accessing the quarterly report, there are instructions for completing the report.
 Be sure to submit the form prior to printing the form so that you have a confirmation number reflecting that the form was properly filed and a copy to send with the payment.
 If you have any problems with the quarterly filing or cannot find the items needed to access the log in, please contact us at [email protected] or call us at 573-526-5756.